hamza94max/Smart-Home/README.md

 # Smart Home

-is an application used to remotely control and manage connected non-computing devices in the home, typically from a smartphone or tablet. </br></br></br>
+is an application used to remotely control and manage connected non-computing devices in the home, typically from a smartphone or tablet. </br>

+# Screen shots
 <div>

 <img src = "https://user-images.githubusercontent.com/54688005/125537609-783c9cb7-97de-4065-8b95-b66e0ceffe9a.jpeg" width = 35%>